numbas/editor-docs/source/custom-part-types/reference.rst

     "Allow fractions?", ``allowFractions``, :data:`boolean`, "Allow the student to enter their answer as a fraction?"
     "Allowed notation styles", ``allowedNotationStyles``, :data:`list` of :data:`string`, "The allowed :ref:`styles of number notation <number-notation>`."

-The answer is a :data:`number`, as interpreted by :func:`parsenumber`.
+The answer is a :data:`number`, as interpreted by :jme:func:`parsenumber`.
 If the student's answer is not a valid representation of a number, the part will not be submitted.

 If you wish to allow :ref:`number notation <number-notation>` styles other than those built-in, a string input is more appropriate, so you can parse the student's answer yourself in the marking script.